 Tulane University's School of Professional Advancement offers an interdisciplinary Master of Liberal Arts (MLA) degree.
-The MLA degree program at Tulane, which began in 1983, exposes students to a wide range of thought, fact, and human experience through courses in academic disciplines such as anthropology, communication, comparative literature, history, philosophy, political science, and sociology.
-The MLA program welcomes students of diverse educational backgrounds and promotes the acquisition of knowledge through scholarly research and writing.
+The MLA degree program at Tulane, which began in 1983, exposes students to a wide range of reflection on human experience, over different epochs and from multiple perspectives.
+Course offerings include academic disciplines such as history, literature, philosophy, political science, and sociology.
+The program promotes development of skills in reading, writing, and oral communication.
+Tulane’s MLA welcomes students of diverse educational backgrounds.
 In consultation with the MLA director, Dr. Ronna Burger, students develop a plan of study tailored to their individual interests.

 Students applying to the MLA program must hold a baccalaureate degree from a regionally accredited college or university.